 The factory does not recommend fitting alternative engines.

 The Ultima has been designed to accept the Porsche 996 six speed manual transaxles.
 Apart from changing the breather location no other modifications are recommended.

 The Porsche transaxle is superbly engineered and has an exceptional weight/strength ratio.

-The Porsche transaxle fitted to an Ultima EVO has been used successfully with engines over 1000bhp.
+The Porsche transaxle fitted to the lightweight Ultima supercar has been used successfully with engines over 1000bhp.

 Drivers up to 6’ 10” have fitted in our standard Ultima seats with our extended pedal box option.

 Yes, over half the kits that Ultima produces are left hand drive.

 There are purpose made alloy sealed luggage containers either side of the cockpit.
 These are accessible from inside the car.
 There is additional space behind the seats and in the doors.
 Storage is also available behind the access panel under the front section.